 Controlled drugs (CDs) are stored in the Health Centre in a CD Cabinet.
 If required by boarders outside of normal school hours, they are stored in the boarding houses in a locked area to which only a limited number of staff have access.
-When a CD is administered by a member of staff, a record of the amount given and the balance remaining is kept in a bound record book with numbered pages.
-There is a separate page for each pupil.
-Unused CDs are disposed of by returning them to the pharmacy and a record of the returns is kept in the CD record book.
+When a CD is administered by a member of staff, a record of the amount given, and the balance remaining is recorded on ISAMS.
+Unused CDs are disposed of by returning them to the pharmacy and recorded on ISAMS and a separate excel record by the School Nurse.